September 18, 2021

 1- What do I need to bring with me?

-OFA Eye and cardiac forms are the only forms that must be obtained on site and obtained from the doctor performing the test.
-You will get your forms once you have paid for your tests selected.
+OFA cardiac forms are the only forms that must be obtained on site and obtained from the doctor performing the test.
+You will get your forms once you have checked in for your tests.

 3- Do you offer pre-payment before the clinic?